ncough/sail/README.md

 ## Structure

 There is a plugin in `src/sail_asl_backend/`.
-It mirrors the `lem` plugin, with a few extra transforms to eliminate many of the language features widely used in `sail` but not available in `asl`.
+It mirrors the `lem` plugin, with a few extra transforms to eliminate many of the language features widely used in Sail but not available in ASL.
 Notably:
 * newtypes
 * unions over record types
 * variable binding in `match` expressions